1. ArcGIS Enterprise on Kubernetes can transform your business.

 Consistent system performance in the face of unpredictable demand.
 Kubernetes can load balance and distribute network traffic so that the deployment is stable.
 Plus, it’s resilient out-of-the-box: Kubernetes is a self-healing system that can keep services running while fixing failures and handling unpredictable demand.
 Your end users won’t be disrupted, and your administrators don’t need to intervene.

 Hassle-free upgrades.
-Upgrading software that is not cloud native (hosted on servers) can be a long and complicated process.
-With ArcGIS Enterprise on Kubernetes, your upgrades are likely to take less than an hour (we recently had a customer upgrade in just 20 minutes!), making it that much easier to adopt the latest versions.
+With ArcGIS Enterprise on Kubernetes, your upgrades are likely to take less than an hour, often under thirty minutes.
 Just imagine always having the latest version of ArcGIS Enterprise and all the updated apps and capabilities that come with it!

-ArcGIS Enterprise on Kubernetes is now available to everyone.
+ArcGIS Enterprise on Kubernetes is available to everyone.
 Our new subscription pricing model is easy to manage as demand grows for your GIS services and can make your ArcGIS Enterprise deployment more cost-effective.
+There are no eligibility requirements, although of course we strongly encourage you to be experienced managing distributed applications, taking our instructor-led course, and successfully completing an evaluation of the software.

-If you already use ArcGIS Enterprise on Windows and Linux and are considering cloud native software, a hybrid approach incorporating ArcGIS Enterprise running hosted on servers and on Kubernetes could be a good way to start.
-You can keep your existing system and then add an ArcGIS Enterprise on Kubernetes subscription and start deploying parts of your system onto a managed Kubernetes service on AWS, Azure, Google Cloud, or Red Hat OpenShift.
-Over time, as more of your data and system has become cloud native, you can reduce your usage of Windows and Linux.
+If you already use ArcGIS Enterprise on Windows or Linux and are considering cloud-native software, a hybrid approach incorporating ArcGIS Enterprise running hosted on servers and on Kubernetes could be a good way to start.
+You can keep your existing system and then add an ArcGIS Enterprise on Kubernetes subscription and start deploying parts of your system onto a managed Kubernetes service on AWS, Azure, Google Cloud, Red Hat OpenShift, Rancher, or Tanzu.

 3. We are here to help you.